 How strategic you pack your luggage also depends on where you’re going and how you’re traveling.

 For example, if you are taking a road trip alone, you have plenty of space in your vehicle for your luggage.
 But if you’re backpacking through Europe for a month, you’ll want to pack carefully.
+It is always easier to travel with a carry-bag only but make sure you check the size policy for your airline.

 Here are a few quick tips that can help you pack smart: